PEDIATRIC HIV TREATMENT

 Infant Testing and Child-Centered Medicines

 Before CHAI got involved, treating children with HIV/AIDS was extremely complex.
 Beyond higher drug costs, their diagnosis was more difficult, their dosing more nuanced, and their medicines less patient-friendly than those for adults.
 By the end of 2005, fewer than 200 sites across countries where CHAI worked were equipped to conduct the specialized tests needed to diagnose HIV in children.
 To overcome this hurdle we worked with governments around the world to rapidly roll out infant testing.
 We helped establish testing guidelines for infants and equipped thousands of health facilities with the supplies and know-how needed to collect blood samples from babies.
-By the end of 2009, 4,600 sites were testing infants for HIV in the 34 CHAI-supported countries.

 In 2005, pediatric HIV drugs were only offered in liquid formulations, making them difficult to transport, store and dispense.
 One month of pediatric medicine once consisted of twelve bottles of syrup.
 Since then, CHAI helped develop formulations so today kids only have to take one pill twice a day.